mendix/docs/content/en/docs/addons/apd-addon/rg-apd/rg-one-apm/rg-one-performance-tool/rg-one-performance-tool-results.md

 {{< figure src="/attachments/addons/apd-addon/rg-apd/rg-one-apm/rg-one-performance-tool/rg-one-performance-tool-results/Loop_Action.png" >}}

 To get a complete overview of a microflow or action, select a microflow from the grid and click **Show tree**.
-This will give a tree view of the microflow and all related actions and sub-microflows that were executed.
+This will give a tree view of the microflow and all related actions and sub-microflows that were run.
 The **Change parameters** button can be  used to filter the results.

 {{< figure src="/attachments/addons/apd-addon/rg-apd/rg-one-apm/rg-one-performance-tool/rg-one-performance-tool-results/Tree_View.png" >}}